osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Type Reference Count`

-Returns the number of references to the specified type.
-Streams and stream views can reference a type.
-See [Streams](xref:sdsstreams) and [Steam Views](xref:sdsviews) for more information on how types are used to define those SDS objects.
+Returns the number of references by streams and stream views to a specified type.
+See [Streams](xref:sdsstreams) and [Steam Views](xref:sdsviews) for more information on the use of types to define streams and stream views.

 **Request**